 4th of July is upon us once again!
 This week’s celebrations will be filled with family and friends, food and drinks, and plenty of elaborate fireworks displays to honor our nation’s independence.
 We scoured the web (along with having some of our own experiences as pet owners) finding the best tips for having a safe holiday.
-Below are some that pretty much all had in common:
+This time of the year is notorious for the high numbers of runaway pets who become overwhelmed with panic due to fireworks.
+Before celebrating this July 4th, keep the following in mind to ensure the best holiday for both you and your pets:

 Get Your Pets Microchipped!
 You may not have enough time running this close to the 4th, but chipping your pets can be one of the best things to do for them.
 This is a medical procedure, performed by your vet, where a small chip is implanted usually at the base of the neck by the shoulder blades.
 In the event that the pet runs away or becomes lost this increases the chances someone will be able to find you and contact you.